honestbleeps/BabelExt/README.md

 by one or more of the 4 BabelExt browsers (Chrome, Firefox, Opera, Safari) may not be added to BabelExt.

-BabelExt also isn't meant to handle building each browser's native settings consoles/panels, etc.
-They're just too different from each other to try and abstract into a nice little package, and with the 4 supported browsers all handling modern HTML/CSS/Javascript so well - it makes sense (to me, anyhow) to build settings consoles and the like using those technologies.
+Because each browser implements preferences in a slightly different way, BabelExt only supports the baseline functionality that can be supported across all browsers.
+That might be enough if you only need a few buttons and options, but with the 4 supported browsers all handling modern HTML/CSS/Javascript so well - it makes sense (to me, anyhow) to build preference pages into the site your extension is for.

 That's what I did with Reddit Enhancement Suite, and it has worked rather well.
 I am considering adding the automatic form rendering code from RES into BabelExt, but I will need to devote some